ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_3_0.rst

 Ansible minor releases
 =======================

-Ansible 3.0.x patch releases will occur approximately every three weeks if changes to collections have been made or if it is deemed necessary to force an upgrade to a later ansible-base-2.10.x.
-Ansible 3.0.x patch releases may contain new features but not backwards incompatibilities.
+Ansible 3.x.x minor releases will occur approximately every three weeks if changes to collections have been made or if it is deemed necessary to force an upgrade to a later ansible-base-2.10.x.
+Ansible 3.x.x minor releases may contain new features but not backwards incompatibilities.
 In practice, this means we will include new collection versions where either the patch or the minor version number has changed but not when the major number has changed.
 For example, if Ansible-3.0.0 ships with community-crypto-2.1.0; Ansible-3.1.0 may ship with community-crypto-2.2.0 but would not ship with community-crypto-3.0.0).

 For more information, reach out on a mailing list or an IRC channel - see :ref:`communication` for more details.